When he would not be persuaded, we ceased and said, “The Lord’s will be done.” Acts 21:14

 1 Now in the third year of Hoshea son of Elah king of Israel, Hezekiah the son of Ahaz king of Judah began to reign.
 2 He was 25 years old when he began to reign, and he reigned 29 years in Jerusalem.
 His mother’s name was Abi the daughter of Zechariah.

 9 In the fourth year of king Hezekiah, which was the seventh year of Hoshea son of Elah king of Israel, Shalmaneser king of Assyria came up against Samaria, and besieged it.
 10 At the end of three years they overtook it.
 In the sixth year of Hezekiah, which was the ninth year of Hoshea king of Israel, Samaria was overtaken.
-11 The king of Assyria carried Israel away to Assyria, and put them in Halah, and on the Habor, the river of Gozan, and in the cities of the Medes, 12 because they didn’t obey the voice of the Lord their God, but transgressed his covenant, all that Moses the servant of the Lord commanded, and would not hear it or do it.
+11 The king of Assyria deported the Israelites to Assyria, and put them in Halah, and on the Habor, the river of Gozan, and in the cities of the Medes, 12 because they did not obey the voice of the Lord their God, but transgressed his covenant, all that Moses the servant of the Lord commanded, and would not hear it or do it.

 Sennacherib Invades Judah